iifrp/iifrp.github.io/_rfc/RFC-5.md

 <span id="2.2.1">2.2.1.</span> Acetaria (Salads)

-To be classified as belonging to the Kingdom Acetaria, a foodstuff MUST meet the following formal definition:
+To be classified as belonging to the Kingdom Acetaria, a FOODSTUFF MUST meet the following formal definition:

 > Acetaria (Kingdom Salad):
 >
-> A foodstuff, being already defined as within the Catino (Dish) Domain, that is comprised of various distinct components, each of relatively equal value to the dish, that is optionally amended by, but not principally composed of, a sauce.
+> A FOODSTUFF, being already defined as within the Catino (Dish) Domain, that is comprised of various distinct components, each of relatively equal value to the dish, that is optionally amended by, but not principally composed of, a sauce.

 <span id="2.2.2">2.2.2.</span> Tabula (Slab)

-To be classified as belonging to the Kingdom Tabula, a foodstuff MUST meet the following formal definition:
+To be classified as belonging to the Kingdom Tabula, a FOODSTUFF MUST meet the following formal definition:

 > Tabula (Kingdom Slab):
 >
-> A foodstuff, being already defined as within the Catino (Dish) Domain, that is comprised of a primary component and optionally one or more additional supporting components of lesser importance and value to the dish, that is optionally amended by, but not principally composed of, a sauce.
+> A FOODSTUFF, being already defined as within the Catino (Dish) Domain, that is comprised of a primary component and optionally one or more additional supporting components of lesser importance and value to the dish, that is optionally amended by, but not principally composed of, a sauce.

 <span id="2.2.3">2.2.3.</span> Pulmenti (Soup)

-To be classified as belonging to the Kingdom Pulmenti, a foodstuff MUST meet the following formal definition:
+To be classified as belonging to the Kingdom Pulmenti, a FOODSTUFF MUST meet the following formal definition:

 > Pulmenti (Kingdom Soup):
 >
-> A foodstuff, being already defined as within the Catino (Dish) Domain, that is comprised of various distinct components, each of relatively equal value to the dish, that is principally composed of, and held together by, a sauce.
+> A FOODSTUFF, being already defined as within the Catino (Dish) Domain, that is comprised of various distinct components, each of relatively equal value to the dish, that is principally composed of, and held together by, a sauce.

 Importantly, a dish in the kingdom Pulmenti is distinguished by its difference from the previous two kingdoms.
 In this case, it is the collection of distinct components, being held together by a sauce that makes dishes in this kingdom different from those in other kingdoms.